 The fewer steps in the customer journey, the closer you are to making a sale.

 Holiday Stories/ Poems

 This marketing idea takes a little bit of work, but it could make a massive difference to how you reach your audience during the holiday season.

-Consider creating a holiday-themed short story or poem that you can share on social media or send it to your email list.
+Consider creating a holiday-themed short story or poem that you can share on social media or send to your email list.